seccobo1/BIPM-Projects/README.md

 - Understanding IT as an Enabler for Business Process Improvements (Opportunities & Risks)
 - Managerial Methods for Modeling, Analyzing, and Designing Business Processes
 - Practical Process Modeling (with a State-of the-Art Tool)

+## Business Process Innovation Lab
+Students learn what it takes to „innovate business processes“, and how data can be used as a key enabler for process innovation.
+Designed as a „lab“, this course focuses on hands-on experiences.

+### Learning Content
+Design Thinking
+- Principles
+- Procedure and selected techniques
+- Applicability in (process) management
+- Applicability for business innovation

+Agile Management
+- Principles
+- Procedure and selected techniques
+- Applicability in (process) management
+- Applicability for business innovation

+The "Lean" Paradigm & Customer-centered Work
+- How to really take the customer perspective
+- How to focus on the things that really count
+- How to create a "minimum viable product

+Agile work on ”innovation projects”
+- A ”hackathon” in 3 sprints
+- Innovating processes for real customers (customers are acquired during the semester)

+## Enterprise Architecture for Big Data
+The phenomenon of Big Data and the strong emergence of analytics have changed the business world.
+Business strategies and their underlying processes are now closely related to data driven transformations.
+The challenge for companies is to integrate all the different types of data into an appropriate IT-Infrastructure.
+In this course we will look at and work with the new emerging technologies using massively parallel computation (Hadoop, Spark).
+Students will learn how to plan and implement enterprise architectures for large scale information systems.

+### Learning Content
+- Designing Data-Intensive Applications
+- The role of Big Data in Enterprise Architectures
+- Big Data in the decision making process
+- Enterprise Architecture and EA Artifacts
+- Parallel and Distributed Data Processing
+- IT-Architecture for Big Data
+- NoSQL
+- Hadoop Ecosystem
+- Spark
+- Stream Processing

+## IT Security and Privacy
+Security threats are becoming more and more important for organisations.
+Additionally, governments and industry bodies getting descriptive around compliance requirements.

+Today security is more than a technical theme.
+Security is about managing critical and sensitive informations in all kind of organisations.Therefore organizational, technical and legal requirements have to match with business processes.
+All aspects construct a multidimensional cube which enables a multilayer understanding and reflection of strategic, technical and business impacts as well as risks.

+Compliance requirements like standards of IT security, the ISO family, national and international privacy laws reinforce the importance of information security management.

+With the increasing use of modern information technology, the aspect of data avoidance is becoming more and more important.
+Therefore, the topics of the protection of personal data are also discussed.

+### Learning Content
+- Security management
+◦ Strategy and risk management
+◦ Log management, vulnerability management, identity management, and configuration management ◦ IT-service and incident management
+- Security goals
+◦ Confidentiality
+◦ Integrity
+◦ Availability
+- synchronous and asynchronous cryptography
+- Access tokens
+- Network security
+- Data backup strategies
+- High availability approaches
+- Hack lab
+- Segmentation and security architecture
+- State of today's security systems
+- Standards, compliance and controls
+- National and international laws
+- Security awareness

+## Text, Web and Social Media Analytics Lab
+With the massive growth of unstructured data in companies, analytics are becoming more important.
+In the "Analytics Lab" students implement an analytics project with unstructured data.

+### Learning Content
+Text Mining
+- Text Preprocessing
+- Text Representation
+- Text Classification and Clustering
+- Text Visualization

+Web Analytics
+- Web Content Analytics
+- Web Crawling
+- Analyzing Web Structure

+Web Usage Analytics
+- Web Tracking Tools
+- Web Metrics
+- A/B Testing
+- Business Decisions based on Web Analytics

+Social Media Mining
+- Main Social Media Sites and Access
+- Text Mining Applications in Social Media
+- Mining Social Graphs